LGBTQ rights in Indiana: Gender identity and expression

 The 2009 edition of Indy Pride, Indiana's largest LGBT event, held annually in Indianapolis.

-Bathroom and pronouns usage in schools
+Pronouns usage in schools

 In May 2023, just days after the bill passed through both houses of the Indiana General Assembly, the Governor of Indiana signed into law Indiana HB 1608, which prohibits classroom instruction pertaining to "human sexuality" from kindergarten to third grade.
 Additionally, if a non-emancipated minor student asks an educator to refer to them by a different name, gender pronoun, or title, the law compels the school to report the event in writing to at least one parent of the student.

+Bathroom Access

+As of April 2026, there are currently no legal restrictions on transgender people using restrooms aligned with their gender identity in Indiana state law.
+Some cities such as Indianapolis and Bloomington have gender identity protections enshrined in city ordinances protecting trans peoples' bathroom usage within their city limits.

+State Representative Bruce Borders repeatedly introduced legislation that would implement a criminal bathroom ban for anyone who uses a restroom which does not align with sex assigned at birth, with a proposal introduced as early as 2021 and as recent as 2026.
+These bills would never receive hearings and would die in committee.

 In August 2023, a federal judge for the United States Court of Appeals for the Seventh Circuit upheld a lower court's preliminary injunction, preventing Indiana schools from limiting the bathroom usage of transgender students (pending litigation).

+In 2026, state senator Liz Brown introduced Senate Bill 182, which would define gender as sex assigned at birth, ban birth certificate gender marker changes permanently, and ban trans people from prisons that do not align with their sex assigned at birth.
+It would be amended to include a ban on bathroom use for trans students in schools and universities, as well as extend those restrictions sleeping facilities that do not algin with sex assigned at birth for school and universities.
+The bill passed the Indiana Senate but failed to get a hearing in the Indiana House.